creationix/nibs/README.md

 One of the main goals of nibs vs existing formats is it aims to be simple implement.
 It should be possible for a single developer with experience writing serilization libraries to have an initial working version very quickly so that new languages/tools can easily adopt it.
 This also means that these libraries are likely to have no dependencies themselves keeping it lean.

+This is a much simpler format than pretty much any of the existing formats except for JSON.

 ## Simple to Understand

 Another goal is for the format itself to be simple to understand and think about.
 The nibs-pair encoding is the same for all value types.
 The types are grouped into similar behavior.
 Anything complex is pushed out to userspace.